 For the Spiced Glaze:

-While the scones are cooling, mix the confectioners sugar, spices, syrup, and cream or milk together in a small bowl.
-(Begin by adding a tablespoon of the cream and a tablespoon of the syrup, then add more as needed until you have a thick, pourable glaze.)
+While the scones are cooling, mix the confectioners sugar, milk and spices together in a small bowl.
+(Begin by adding a tablespoon of the milk, then add more as needed until you have a thick, pourable glaze.)

 Drizzle over the scones while they are still warm.
 We glazed the scones twice.
 We used half during our first pass, then let the glaze set on the scones for a few minutes before finishing them off with the rest of the glaze.